Attendance + FAQs

 · Emergency dental/medical appointments

-· Day of religious observance for the religion to which the family belon
+· Day of religious observance for the religion to which the family belong

 · Family bereavement

-In cases of recurring absences through illness you will be asked to produce a medical certificate.
+Whether or not an absence is authorised is at the discretion of the Academy.
+In cases of recurring absences through illness you will be asked to produce supporting medical evidence.

 What is unacceptable?

-The Academy will not authorise absence for day trips, visiting relatives, shopping, birthdays or looking after family members etc. Similarly we cannot accept taking siblings to school as a reason for persistent lateness.
+The Academy will not authorise absence for day trips, visiting relatives, shopping, birthdays, holidays or looking after family members etc. Similarly, we cannot accept taking siblings to school as a reason for persistent lateness.

 Will the Academy contact me if my child is absent?

 First day absence calls will be made by the Attendance Officer to ascertain why your child is not at school if we have not heard from you by 9.00am.
-If we are concerned about aspects of your child’s attendance or punctuality we will contact you to discuss the best way forward.
+If we are concerned about aspects of your child’s attendance or punctuality, we will contact you, but please do not hesitate to contact the school and speak to your child's Year Team or the Attendance Officer if you know your child is having problems.